andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-04-29-effective-teamwork.md

 excerpt: Condensing years of frustration and learning into a one-page guide on how to get it right
 ---
 How this happened: I was helping out a team of undergrads and finding myself frustrated with their workflow.
-Then it occured to me my years of research of software engineering and research have led me to some pretty strong beliefs about how effective teamwork ought to be done.
+Then it occured to me my years big team projets, professional software engineering, and grad-level research have led me to some pretty strong beliefs about how effective teamwork ought to be done.
 So below is a one-page summary of all that.
 Enjoy!

 <object data="/writing/files/effective-teamwork/EffectiveTeamwork.pdf" type="application/pdf" width="100%" height="100%">
    <p><b>Effective Teamework</b>: This browser does not support PDFs.
 Please download the PDF to view it: <a href="/pdf/sample-3pp.pdf">Download PDF</a>.</p>